mscbuild/ui-ux-design/README.md

 # 🎮 Responsive eCommerce Website and App for Gamers

-**Webapp** is a modern, responsive eCommerce web and mobile application tailored for gamers.
+**Agile app** is a modern, responsive eCommerce web and mobile application tailored for gamers.
 It provides a seamless shopping experience across devices, featuring digital game purchases, accessories, hardware, and a community for gaming enthusiasts.

 ---